EU Blue Card in Germany: how to get in 2023

-An EU Blue Card is a special type of a residence permit in the countries of the European Union that provides the right to work in the EU to foreign highly-qualified professionals.
+The EU Blue Card is a special type of temporary residence permit in the countries of the European Union that provides the right to work in the EU to foreign highly-qualified professionals.
 Non-EU and Schengen area citizens may apply for a Blue Card.

-A Blue Card for Germany is often obtained by IT professionals, engineers, doctors, bank employees, financial analysts, lawyers, sales managers, teachers, and scientists.
+A Blue Card for Germany is often obtained by IT professionals, engineers, doctors, bank employees, financial analysts, lawyers, sales managers, academics, and scientists.

 Requirements to obtain a Blue Card

 To qualify for the Blue Card, an applicant must:

 - Complete higher education at a university in Germany or another university whose degree is recognised in Germany;

 - Have 5+ years of professional experience;